prickar/blog-assignment2/README.md

 2. **Deployment**: Deploy your application to Vercel.
 Share the URL of the deployed application.
 Ensure that the application is accessible and functioning as expected on the deployed URL.

 By sharing both the repository and the deployed URL, it will allow me to review both your code and the live version of your application.

+## Tables

+Below is the basic structure of the data tables that is the minimum requirements.

+### Users:

+id: uuid
+email: text

+### Posts:

+id: uuid
+title: text
+user_id: uuid // foreign key to users table
+slug: text // needs to be unique
+created_at: timestamptz
+body: json

+### Comments:

+id: uuid
+author: text
+created_at: timestamptz
+post_id: uuid // foreign key to posts table

 ## Deadline